halvtomat/KTH-ML/lab3/answers.md

 ## Assignment 7

 If I know that my data is noisy I would not use either of the boosted classifiers because of their sensitivity to outliers.
-I think the decision tree classifier would perform best in such a case.
+I think the decision tree classifier would perform best in such a case if you prune the tree.
+Naive Bayes would also work good.

 I think a boosted naive Bayes would perform best in a dataset with some irrelevant inputs since the naive Bayes isn't prone to over-fitting like decision trees and the boosting will probably make the classifier find the truly important features.